 Think about all the potential stress that comes with checking a large, unwieldy bag–or several.
 You’ve got to fit them in the car.
 You’ve got to lug them from your car to the terminal, and then you’ve got to stand in line to check them.

-Know the Airline Loyalty Perks
+5th Hack: Know the Airline Loyalty Perks

 A travel blogger named Suzanne uses her airline credit card to get free checked bags when she’s racked up enough points.
 It’s not so much a hack as making the most of company loyalty bonuses.

 Let’s take a look at American Airlines as an example: anyone who has an American Airlines credit card with travel credits and who has earned elite status.
 Gold, Platinum, and Executive tier members get 1, 2, or 3 free checked bags, respectively.

 6th Hack: Jazz Up Your Luggage

-Let me tell you about the time I arrived in the Canary Islands back in 2018.
+Let me tell you about the time I arrived in the Canary Islands last year.
 I’d just bought a brand-new suitcase that was on sale at a big-name retailer.
 It’s a basic bag; deep red with cream wheels and not much else going for it.